 Social Emotional Learning: Lifelong Learning Strategies

-Nearpod recognizes that teachers are looking for more than just academic content in their classrooms, so they’ve created an amazing Social & Emotional Learning (SEL) curriculum for you.
-Within Nearpod’s SEL curriculum, the Lifelong Learning Strategies series has been most impactful for building strong study habits and encouraging students to become self-directed learners.
+Nearpod recognizes that teachers are looking for more than just academic content in their classrooms, so they’ve created an amazing SEL curriculum for social and emotional learning in schools.
+Within Nearpod’s social and emotional learning lessons, the Lifelong Learning Strategies series has been most impactful for building strong study habits and encouraging students to become self-directed learners.
 It includes topics like goal setting, balancing obligations, and critical thinking skills.

 My favorite Lifelong Learning lesson is Time Management Skills because it covers a topic my students (and I!) continue to struggle with.
 I cannot even begin to tell you how many times students tell me they just didn’t have time to complete their assignments before the due date.